Finding a Top Financial Advisor Firms in Minneapolis, Minnesota

-CliftonLarsonAllen (CLA) Wealth Advisors is part of a larger firm that offers outsourcing, audit, tax and consulting.
+CliftonLarsonAllen (CLA) Wealth Advisors is part of a larger firm that offers outsourcing, audit, tax and consulting services.
 The company has offices in across the U.S. Its wealth advisor arm focuses on offerings like retirement planning, tax planning, risk management, wealth management and investment management.

 CliftonLarsonAllen Wealth Advisors Background

-CLA originated as the accounting firms Clifton Gunderson, founded in 1960 and LarsonAllen, founded in 1953.
+CLA originated as the accounting firms Clifton Gunderson, founded in 1960, and LarsonAllen, founded in 1953.
 Over the years, both companies grew and expanded across state lines and industries.
 The company is now considered a joint firm and combines the two entities into the large presence it has today.
 The firm became an SEC-registered investment advisor in 2000.

 CliftonLarsonAllen Wealth Advisors Strategy

 CLA advisors use strategic asset allocation policies to formulate investment advice.
 The firm also has model portfolio solutions and uses tactical asset allocation policy to manage them.
 This policy is driven by a macroeconomic view on what’s influencing capital markets across the globe.

 Your portfolio’s allocation is determined by what you establish as your risk tolerance, cash needs and time horizon.
 Initial discussions with your advisor will set up your financial goals and objectives.
 This means your portfolio will have a ration of equity securities, fixed income and case depending on what’s determined as your ideal outcome.

 CLA uses an investment committee to review market sectors, interest rates, inflation, the economy, energy prices, fiscal policy and more.
 These reviews help position the firms’ strategies and overall investment outlook.

 Everest Financial Group